vhs/vhs-laser-access/README.md

     wget http://node-arm.herokuapp.com/node_latest_armhf.deb
     sudo dpkg -i node_latest_armhf.deb

-After node.js is installed from the root of the project run:
+After node.js is installed, from the project root run:

-    npm install
+    yarn install

-When installing on the production device you don't need to install the dev dependencies.
+When installing on the production device you don't need to install the dev dependencies:

-    npm install --production
+    NODE_ENV=production yarn install --production

 Installing on a RPi does take a while.